-The product description includes reference to the main ingredients and packaging type, for example, a chilled low fat yoghurt made using pasteurised milk and a natural strawberry flavouring, a single portion packaged in a recyclable plastic pot that has a foil, tamperproof lid.
-The unique selling point is stated, for example, currently no similar product on the market.
-A realistic target weight/volume is stated, for example, 150g for a single portion yoghurt pot.
+The product description includes reference to the main ingredients and packaging type (for example, 2 chocolate flavour sponge cupcakes with chocolate flavour icing, hand finished with decorations, packaged in a recyclable plastic tray in a sealed cardboard box).
+The unique selling point is stated (for example, currently no similar product on the market).
+A realistic target weight/volume is stated (for example, 55g per cupcake).

-Band Mark Descriptor 3 9-12 The student has provided a detailed, well-reasoned and relevant explanation of how the selected ingredients and packaging requirements each contribute to the selected consumer trend.
+Band Mark Descriptor 3 3 9-12 The student has provided a detailed, well-reasoned and relevant explanation selected ingredients and packaging requirements each contribute to the sell trend.
 The student has given a relevant and balanced explanation of how their selected product is manufactured which includes all processes or steps.
-The student has ordered the explanation logically and concisely with little extraneous detail, highlighting key food safety and quality controls, for example, temperature, colour, appearance, taste.
+The student has ordered the explanation logically and concisely with little extraneous detail, highlighting key food safety and quality controls (for example, temperature, colour, appearance, taste).
 2 5-8 The student has provided a relevant and coherent description of the selected ingredients and packaging requirements and how they contribute to the selected consumer trend, demonstrating some understanding of the relevant content.
-The student has described how their selected product is manufactured, which includes all processes or steps and most of the key quality and food safety controls, for example, temperature, colour, appearance, taste.
+The student has described how their selected product is manufactured, which includes all processes or steps and most of the key quality and food safety controls (for example, temperature, colour, appearance, taste).
 1 1-4 The student has provided a statement about how the selected ingredients and packaging requirements contribute to the selected consumer trend.
 Reasons are supported by general knowledge and/or assertions (rather than occupational knowledge in context).
 The student has listed most of the processes or steps required to manufacture their selected product and included some quality and food safety controls.
 Elements of the list may be ambiguous or unclear, and there may be some confusion about which detail is pertinent and which is not required.
 0 0 No creditworthy material as described in bands 3 to 1.